top of page

 You may request an appointment with our Respiratory Therapist through your family doctor.
 All visits are covered by the Ontario Ministry of Health and Long-Term Care for patients of the Great Northern Family Health Team.

-Our Lung Health Program provides:
+Our Lung Health / Respiratory Therapy program provides:

 • Review of family history, medical history, smoking history, allergies, symptoms, and triggers (things that bother your breathing).